Because of serious decline in this species, the timber rattlesnake is listed

 feed, and fail to recognize known den sites (Reinert and Rupert, 1996).
 The

-snakes could not hibernate and they froze.
-It is not known if similar
+snakes could not properly overwinter and they froze.
+It is probable that favorable

 results would be met using neonate snakes.
 It is assumed that this would be